KarrLab/datanator_frontend/README.md

 10. GitHub will automatically trigger [CircleCI](https://circleci.com/gh/KarrLab/datanator_frontend) to run the unit test, integration tests, and other static analyses for the master branch
 11. Once the CircleCI build succeeds, https://datanator.info will automatically be updated to the latest revision of the master branch

+## Contributing to *Datanator*
+We welcome contributions to *Datanator* via Git pull requests.
+Please contact the developers to coordinate potential contributions, and please see above for information about how to submit pull requests.

 ## License
 This package is released under the [MIT license](LICENSE).
 The licenses of the third party dependencies are summarized in [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY).